-So may I add another hero, cinematographer Vishal Sinha to the ravishing roster of achievers in this film about a female under-achiever, Vidya trying to impress her father into finally giving her some desperately-needed attention and affection.
+So may we add another hero, cinematographer Vishal Sinha to the ravishing roster of achievers in this film about a female under-achiever, Vidya trying to impress her father into finally giving her some desperately-needed attention and affection.

 Vishal captures the bustle, jostle, aromas and attitudes of Hyderabad with the same affection of a non-tourist as he did when he shoot Raanjhanaa and Issaq in Varanasi.

-You can almost touch the city's skyline and then willingly dive right into our heroine's over-whelmed heart as it searches for all sorts of clues for what humans do to and in a city mired in mystery and intrigue.
+You can almost touch the city's skyline and then willingly dive right into our heroine's over-whelmed heart, as it searches for all sorts of clues for what humans do to and in a city mired in mystery and intrigue.

 Debutant director Samar Shaikh is as proficient in bringing us the sleepless city's endearing as well as unspeakable transgressions, as he is in showing Bobby's home life.

 The protagonist, Vidya Balan's family life is constructed with the affectionate diligence of a carefully built brick-and-mortar Taj Mahal.
-In no time at all we know every member of Vidya's filmy family.
+In no time at all, we know every member of Vidya's filmy family.
 That they are played by some superb actors, notably Tanve Azmi (as a busybody match-maker) and Rajendra Gupta (Vidya's father), is just such a stroke of luck for this genre-inventing Bollywood entertainer.

 Bobby Jasoos is that colourful kaleidoscopic surge of vibrant drama and humour, which we tend to seek but seldom find in our cinema-viewing experience.
 It's got the kind of bouncy effervescent energy that somehow eludes today's cinema.